aeternity/protocol/consensus/miner_signalled_consensus.md

 then - with the same persisted storage - start (again) the node: the node needs not to consider any potential key block "signal" identified under the previous incorrect configuration.

+Any implementation of channels needs to ensure that the network reasonably settles on whether to activate the new consensus protocol before accepting or producing off-chain transaction payloads.

 The reference implementation of the node is meant to implement this specification. **TODO Not implemented yet.**